 To create a new product based on the new prototype, click “Products” from the Admin Interface, then click the “New Product” button.
 Select “Picture Frames” from the “Prototypes” drop-down menu.

-When you do so, the Spree system shows you values for both of the Option Types you entered, so that it can automatically create Product Variants for you for each of them.
+When you do so, the Spree system shows you values for both of the Option Types you entered, so that it can automatically create Product Variants for each of them.

 Let’s create the Product and all Variants for the fictional “Hinkledink Picture Frame” product.
 Input the product’s Name, SKU, and Master Price (remember, you can change this for each variant).
 Make sure to set the Available On date to today so it will show up in your store.
 Check the boxes for the options this particular product has and click “Create”.

 Clicking the box next to an Option Type title will automatically check all of its Option Values for you.

 Proceed with creating the product as you would normally, adding any missing fields not supplied by the prototype.

 Be sure to update each of the Variants with corresponding images, SKUs, and correct pricing, if applicable.